 Wilde was sentenced to two years of hard labour in prison for gross indecency, after his affair with Alfred Douglas was exposed in 1895.

 He was housed in cell number 3 on C3 landing in C block and after leaving prison he wrote The Ballad of Reading Gaol under the name C33.

-The poem took as its theme the last days of Charles Thomas Wooldridge, who was hanged for murder while Wilde was at the prison.'Not fit'
+The poem took as its theme the last days of Charles Thomas Wooldridge, who was hanged for murder while Wilde was at the prison.